-Reading CSV file in php | PHP Tutorial For Beginners
+Reading CSV File in PHP | PHP Tutorial For Beginners

-CSV is a file format which store comma separated values.
-We read the csv file line by line and store the value into database.We must be aware of importing data into a database.
+We must be aware of importing data into a database.
 Data used for importing is normally in the form of a text file.
-Sometimes these files are called a comma-separated value file, which will normally have a .csv extension.
+Sometimes these files are called comma-separated value files, which will normally have a .csv extension.

 <?php